aloychow/payrank-api/README.md

 # Payrank API

-This is a REST Api, using express and Cloud MongoDB to store data.
+This is a REST API, using express and Cloud MongoDB to store data.

 API Functions: